proddata/crate/docs/general/dql/selects.rst

 ``LIKE (ILIKE)``
 ----------------

-CrateDB supports the ``LIKE`` and ``ILIKE`` :ref:`operators
+CrateDB supports the ``LIKE`` and ``ILIKE`` :ref:`operators <gloss-operator>`.
-<glossary-operator>`.
-These operators can be used to query for rows where only
-part of a columns value should match something.
+These operators can be used to query for rows where only part of a columns value should match something.
 The only difference is that, in the case of ``ILIKE``, the matching is case insensitive.

 For example to get all locations where the name starts with 'Ar' the following queries can be used::